One Devonshire Place

 One Devonshire Place is a modern skyscraper in the Financial District of Boston, Massachusetts directly across the street from One Boston Place.
-Built in 1983, it stands 396 ft tall, housing 42 floors.
+Built in 1983, it stands tied as the 38th-tallest building in Boston at 396 ft tall, housing 42 floors.

 The tower is mixed-use, with 8 floors of offices and 35 of residential space (including a basement level).
 The building is built on two levels, with the Washington Street side a full story higher than the Devonshire side.
 There is an open driveway passing through the bottom level between these streets, a rarity for a skyscraper.
 The building includes a heated indoor pool and a fitness center.

 Education

 The towers are zoned to Boston Public Schools.

 For elementary and middle school, students may apply to: